 The IM Affiliate Funnel Members Area

-Immediate impressions of the members area are that if feels very busy with lots of options and bright flashing colors.
+Immediate impressions of the member’s area are that it feels very busy with lots of options and bright flashing colors.

-Thankfully there’s a overview video where Kevin introduces you to the training and explains all the essentials.
+Thankfully there’s an overview video where Kevin introduces you to the training and explains all the essentials.